-208. When we suspend registration, the provider may lose their livelihood for the period of the suspension (unless the suspension only relates to some of their premises).
-In any event, we must review suspension on an ongoing basis and before the period of suspension ends - see the section on 'Decision-making'.
-We must not allow suspension of registration to drift, nor must we continually extend it without considering whether it is appropriate to do so.
+- 217. When we suspend registration, the provider may lose their livelihood for the period of the suspension (unless the suspension only relates to some of their premises).
+In any event, we must review suspension on an ongoing basis and before the period of suspension ends see the section on 'Decision-making'.
+We must not allow suspension of registration to drift, nor must we continually extend it without considering whether it is appropriate to do so. - 218.
+We can only initially suspend registration for a period of six weeks beginning with the date specified in the notice.

-&lt;sup>29 Paragraph 32(2) of schedule 6 of The Childcare (General Childcare Register) Regulations 2008 provides that home childcarers must show the notice of suspension to the parents or carers of each child for whom care is provided.

-&lt;sup>30 Paragraph 29 of schedule 3 and paragraph 32 of schedule 6 of The Childcare (General Childcare Register) Regulations 2008.

-- 209. We can only initially suspend registration for a period of six weeks beginning with the date specified in the notice.
 If necessary, we can impose a further sixweek period of suspension on the same grounds.
+In exceptional circumstances we can suspend beyond the two six-week periods (see below).

+30 Paragraph 32(2) of schedule 6 of The Childcare (General Childcare Register) Regulations 2008 provides that home childcarers must show the notice of suspension to the parents or carers of each child for whom care is provided.

+31 Paragraph 29 of schedule 3 and paragraph 32 of schedule 6 of The Childcare (General Childcare Register) Regulations 2008.

-In exceptional circumstances we can suspend beyond the two six-week periods (see below). - 210.
-We hold a case discussion see the section on 'Decision-making' as soon as possible whenever we receive further information that affects the initial assessment of the risk of harm.
-We consider: - whether there continues to be a risk of harm to children - whether the grounds for the suspension still apply or if alternative reasons are identified - what other action, if any, is appropriate and proportionate such as prosecution or cancellation of registration. - 211.
+- 219. We hold a case discussion see the section on 'Decision-making' as soon as possible whenever we receive further information that affects the initial assessment of the risk of harm.
+We consider: - whether there continues to be a risk of harm to children - whether the grounds for the suspension still apply or if alternative reasons are identified - what other action, if any, is appropriate and proportionate such as prosecution or cancellation of registration. - 220.
 When we review suspension, we will try as far as possible to involve the same staff who were involved in the initial case discussion.
 If the decision is to continue the suspension, the decision-maker also decides who will serve the notice, when and how.
-We must record the decision and details on our database. - 212.
+We must record the decision and details on our database. - 221.
 If, following the case discussion, we decide the registered person has failed to meet the prescribed requirements for registration and is therefore no longer suitable, we may begin to cancel the registration.
 The suspension may remain in place while we are taking action to cancel the registration if the threshold for suspension continues to be met.
-We may continue suspension where we continue to believe children are at risk of harm. - 213.
+We may continue suspension where we continue to believe children are at risk of harm. - 222.
 Sometimes we receive new information or evidence that leads us to believe that a child is exposed, or may be exposed, to a risk of harm, for different reasons than we based our original decision on and therefore our 'reasonable belief' is different.
-In these cases, we should arrange another case discussion to consider if the reasons for suspension are different from those stated in the original suspension notice. - 214.
+In these cases, we should arrange another case discussion to consider if the reasons for suspension are different from those stated in the original suspension notice. - 223.
 If the first 'reasonable belief' comes to an end because the facts do not support it anymore, but a new 'reasonable belief' comes into play because of different facts, this new information amounts to different circumstances.
 Therefore, we must issue a new suspension notice setting out the new reasons that we believe a child is, or may be, exposed to a risk of harm.
-The time period for suspension begins again - that is, at week one.
+The time period for suspension begins again that is, at week one.